These familiar brand names were located within the boundaries of Downriver at one time or another during the last fifty-plus years.

 "Savings Time" became the household phrase for groceries Downriver, begun by Al & Tom Borman as the Food Fair chain in 1955 before becoming Farmer Jack in 1966, defunct 2007.

-First incorporated in the 1920s, the Forest City Downriver knew best opened two stores by 1970 and became the area's premier home improvement store until fading by 1995.
+First incorporated in the 1920s as an arm of a real estate firm, the Forest City that Downriver knew best opened two stores in 1971 and became the area's premier home improvement store until fading by 1995.

 The petroleum chain is making a comeback in some southern states (complete with the classic logo, intact) but it has been over 30 years since Downriver's seen the "orange & white."